3x0t1k/3x0t1k.github.io/_posts/2026-08-15-local-privesc.md

 ### Path 4 - SeDebugPrivilege

 Allows a process to bypass many normal process-access restrictions, subject to protections such as PPL and Credential Guard.
-In practice this is primarily used for dumping LSASS.
+This enables a range of techniques including reading process memory, injecting into processes, and - the most common use in offensive contexts - dumping LSASS for credential material.

 **Option 1 - Direct dump via mimikatz:**